ManthanUgemuge/music-player/README.md

 # Music Player
-A Simple Application for playing Music.working in-progress.
+A Simple Application for playing Music.
 ## About the Project
 Music Playing Application using HTML, CSS & javaScript.